bacco007/HomeAssistantConfig/README.md

 ### Hardware

 - Dell Optiplex 9020 SFF (i5, 24Gb RAM, 500Gb HDD) running Proxmox
-  - I run two VMs from this machine, one for Home Assistant and related elements and one for other home server stuff
+  - I run three VMs from this machine, one for Home Assistant (Using HassOS) and the other two for other home server stuff
 - Lenovo ThinkMachine M73 Tiny (Intel Pentium G3240T, 4Gb RAM, 500Gb HDD)
   - Ubuntu Server 18.10, this machine runs my UniFi controller and Nginx Reverse Proxy Setup
 - Raspberry Pi 3